gabeantonio/project_mastermind/README.md

 15. The score will be based on how long the user takes to guess the correct combination, if at all.
 The faster the user guesses correctly, the higher their score will be.
 If the user fails to guess the combination entirely, they will gain no points.
 16. Next, I want to add difficulty levels.
 17. I refactored the code to fit into just one script: the mastermind.py script.
 I was able to do this by moving some of the methods from initialize_mastermind.py into the mastermind class.
-18. I then added a hint method to the mastermind class.
+18. I then added a hint method to the mastermind class that gives the user a hint if they need it.
+19. I then moved the instructions at the start of the game into its own method.

 TECHNOLOGIES USED:
 1. Python